A790227/Final_SQL_Project/README.md

 ### (your step 1)
  Download tables
 ### (your step 2)
- Analisis the fields for all tables
+ Analysis the fields for all tables
 ### (your step 3)
  Beginning to define the table structure (Field type and Keys)
 ### (your step 4)
  Define EDR
 ### (your step 5)
- Begin to analyse every field (Colunnus) and identify Risk, functionality, Incomplete, Redundance and Ambiguity
+ Begin to analyst every field (Columns) and identify Risk, functionality, Incomplete, Redundance and Ambiguity
 ### (your step 6)
  Define aspects to clean and transform the data (cleanin_date.md)
 ### (your step 7)